Registering a vessel

 From Transport Canada

 In Canada, you may either register or license a pleasure craft.
 A commercial vessel must be registered unless exempted from registration under the Vessel Registration and Tonnage Regulations, subsection 1.1 “Exempted Classes of Vessels.”
-The Canada Shipping Act, 2001 and the Vessel Registration and Tonnage Regulations set out the relevant requirements.
+The Canada Shipping Act, 2001 also sets out the relevant requirements.

 For a full explanation of the distinctions between the terms, see the definitions of “pleasure craft” and “commercial vessels.”